Panchadip-128/Handwritten-Digit-Classification-with-MobileNetV2-Transfer-Learning/README.md

 Building a classification model:
 --------------------------------
-Using MobileNetV2 as a feature extractor and adding a custom classifier.
+Using MobileNetV2 as a feature extractor and adding a custom-defined classifier.

 Training and evaluating the model:
 -----------------------------------